oconnor0/BeaconRoad/CoreRules.md

         * You may expend your **special armor** to negate a consequence from an attack in combat or to **push yourself** during a fight.

             * *When you use this ability, tick one special armor box on your character sheet.
 If you "negate a consequence", you completely avoid damage, a wound, or another consequence.
-If you use this ability to push yourself, you get one of the benefits (advantage, additional effect die, act when dazed or stunned), but you don't take stress.
+If you use this ability to push yourself, you get one of the benefits (advantage, additional effect die, act when slowed or stunned), but you don't take stress.
 Your special armor is restored at the beginning of downtime.*

     * **Bodyguard.**